Manu343726/Polyop/README.md

 assert( a + a - b == 1.0f );
 ```

-Floating-point arithmetic suffers from precission errors due to mantissa rounding on certain operations (Primarily additions and substractions), so in the example above the assertion could fail even it that condition seems trivial.
-In fact C/C++ compilers never optimize floating-point arithmetic expressions since floating-point operations are not conmutative, associative, nor pure (A function is considered pure if an aplication always return the same result for the same argumments.
-Thats not entirely true for FP).
+Floating-point arithmetic suffers from precission errors due to mantissa rounding on certain operations (Primarily additions and subtractions), so in the example above the assertion could fail even it that condition seems trivial.
+In fact C/C++ compilers never optimize floating-point arithmetic expressions since floating-point operations are not commutative, associative, nor pure (A function is considered pure if an application always return the same result for the same arguments.
+Thats not entirely true for floating-point ops).

 So, as you can see, **the default semantics of the equality operator don't work well on some contexts**.
 You could write a fp-aware comparison function ala Java, like this: